Risk can be defined as the negative consequences to a diver of some undesirable event happening to them.

 Unless you’re diving with someone you trained with, you have no way to know how much skill and knowledge that person acquired during their Open Water course.
 More than 90% of all certified divers that you will ever meet got their initial training in a large group, sharing one instructor with up to 7 other students.

-Dive accident statistics indicate that once a student has earned the Open Water certification, it is very unlikely that this student will ever invest in more training, equipment and safety accessories to significantly raise their level of skill.
+Dive accident statistics indicate that once a student has earned the Open Water certification, it is very unlikely that they will ever invest in more training, equipment, or safety accessories to significantly raise their level of skill.

 Lack of skill or commitment within the buddy system